Chemistry and Biochemistry Department (CHM)

 Field Experience II in Science Education

 This course is the second field experience in a school environment.
-Candidates will plan and teach lessons within the designated grade range of 4-12.
-Candidates will be introduced to classroom management and conflict resolution.
-A multi-day, consistent schedule in the middle or high school field experience classroom will be established by the course instructor in consultation with the teacher candidate and cooperating teacher.
+Candidates plan and teach lessons within the designated grade range of 4-12.
+Candidates are introduced to classroom management and conflict resolution.
+A multi-day, consistent schedule in the middle or high school field experience classroom is established by the course instructor in consultation with the teacher candidate and cooperating teacher.
 Prerequisite: EDS 203, EDS 206; concurrent enrollment in the department's section of BIO/CHM/PHY 451 or BIO/CHM/PHY 452; admission to teacher education.
 (Cross-listed with BIO/CHM/PHY; may only earn credit in one department.)
 Consent of instructor.
 Offered Fall, Spring.

 CHM 461 Cr.4